daxwann/99cats/README.md

 - Be able to show data and actions based on the form's type
 - Know how to use select and input HTML elements
 - Be able to add methods to a Rails model

+### Part II

+- Be able to create a user authentication system
+  - Know the user model's methods that are required for authentication
+    - `reset_session_token`, `password=`, `is_password?`, `find_by_credentials`
+  - Know what it means to create and destroy a session
+  - Know how cookies and sessions interact in a `current_user` method
+  - Know how to access the current user from within a view